Geology Home Page

 by Richard Miller

-Almost everyone living in the Sierra Vista area has one time or another driven
+Almost everyone living in the Sierra Vista area has one time or another

-only to reappear above ground 6 miles downriver.
+short distance only to reappear above ground 6 miles downriver.

 The Babacomari River is a tributary that feeds into the San Pedro River.
-The

-the San Pedro River, where the mouth of the river is at an elevation of
+to the San Pedro River, where the mouth of the river is at an elevation of

 approximately 3,898 feet.

 The springs are supplied year around by an aquifer that is filled by a

 The Babacomari Dam when flowing can produce as much as 790

 gph, most often during the monsoons and winter rains.
 This dam closely

 balances the use of water to irrigate the fields for livestock and also to

 supply the river.
 Most commonly during the winter and monsoon months

 just a trickle in some areas.
 In the worst case scenario during a bad

 drought, the river can even become stagnant.

 Photo from Babacomari Ranch Photo by Richard Miller Photo by Richard Miller

 Approximately 4.4 miles east from the Babacomari spring, both

 the river and the riparian zone disappear.
 This forms an ephemeral

 stream (dry wash); this is what most people see when they drive thru

 thru what would currently be lower Huachuca City.
 On May 3, 1887 a

-7.6 earthquake, which its epicenter was in Bavispe
+7.6 earthquake, which its epicenter was in Bavispe Mexico, shook

-go underground for the next 6 miles, where it then reappears to flow like
+underground for the next 6 miles, where it then reappears to flow like

 nothing ever happened.
 Changes such as this in the area from this

 earthquake were not uncommon, 20 miles away in the town of St.

 David, artesian wells sprang up as well as many other geologic changes

 The final 6.3 miles of the river developed into a beautiful

 riparian zone full of vegetation as if there was never any diversion of

 the river as a result of the earthquake.
 At the mouth of the river the

 amount of water that reaches the San Pedro River, is only a trickle of

 its original amount.
 Of course that should be expected, I think most

 people don’t understand the life that even such as small river such as

 Photo by Richard Miller